Harrison, New York: Public

 Harrison Central School District operates Harrison High School, and Louis M. Klein Middle School, both located in the Downtown area.
 Additionally, the district also operates four public elementary schools.
 Purchase School serves Purchase and the northern section of West Harrison, Preston School serves the Silver Lake area of West Harrison, and Parsons School serves South Downtown.
 The fourth school, Harrison Avenue School, serves the remaining area of "Downtown", Sunnyridge, Sterling Ridge/The Trails, and The Brentwood.

 Private

 The Keio Academy of New York is a private high school located in Purchase.

 Colleges and universities

+Institutions of higher learning in Harrison include Manhattanville University, a private liberal arts university, and The State University of New York(SUNY) Purchase College, SUNY's college focusing in the fine and performing arts.

 In 2008, Fordham University opened its Westchester campus in West Harrison.

+Purchase College is named for the area of Harrison within which it is located, Purchase, New York, a Hamlet.
+Hamlets in New York State law are areas known by a traditional name, but which are not extant as any municipal government.
+Manhattanville University is named for its former location in Manhattanville, in New York City borough of Manhattan, where it was located at the time of its founding.

+Manhattanville University is home to Reid Castle, a Gilded Age granite mansion, which, along with its grounds was donated to form the university campus.
+The historic mansion now serves as administrative offices and banqueting space.